Keenan-Faure/Hugo-Genshin/content/character-list/GenImp-Z-GP.md

 artifact: "TenacityoftheMillelith"
 affiliation: Wangsheng Funeral Parlor
 weapon: "StaffHoma"
+type: Polearm
+content: A consultant of the Wangsheng Funeral Parlor, he is later revealed to be the current vessel of the Geo Archon, Morax, who has decided to experience the world from the perspective of a mortal.
+tags: ["1.1", "character", "liyue"]

 ---

-A consultant of the Wangsheng Funeral Parlor, he is later revealed to be the current vessel of the Geo Archon, Morax, who has decided to experience the world from the perspective of a mortal.